ina-foss/ground-control-backend/docs/ina_ground_control.roles.rst

 Permissions specify which actions a user is allowed to perform.
 They are assigned based on the user's **global role** and follow a structured naming convention:

 ``<project_name>:<resource_name>:<action_name>``

+Permission Evolution in Progress(To do)
+To enhance permission granularity and management, the system is evolving to introduce :admin suffixes on action names specifically for administrative actions.

+For example, new permissions will have the format:
+``<project_name>:<resource_name>:<action_name>:admin``

 Example:
 ~~~~~~~~